practicalli/clojure/clojure-tools/using-clojure-tools.md

 >
 > The `-X` flag should be used for the new built-in aliases and for any tools supporting Clojure exec approach, with arguments passed as key/value pairs.
 > More tools should start adopting the `-X` flag and supporting key/value arguments in future.

+## Which version of Clojure

+Evaluate `*clojure-version*` in a REPL to see which version of the Clojure language is currently being used.

+Including `org.clojure/clojure` in either a project or user level `deps.edn` file allows specification of a particular version of the Clojure language to use.
+The Clojure CLI also has a default version of the Clojure dependency, which is used if no other dependency is specified.